A user's guide to the topological Tverberg conjecture: Proof of Theorem

-Let $H_G:=H_G^{(r-1)d}(X; \Z)$ be the {\it $G$-equivariant (=$G$-symmetric) cohomology group} w.r.t. the action of $G$ on $X$ and the `multiplication by the sign' action of $G$ on $\Z$.
-This group and the element $e(G)\in H_G$ are defined by trying to construct an $G$-equivariant map $X\to S^{d(r-1)-1}_{\Sigma_r}$ by skeleta of some $G$-invariant trianguation of $X$.
-See for the details~\cite{hu59, Sk15, Sk} in the non-equivariant setting and \cite{Di} in the equivariant setting. \footnote{This definition implies that $e(\Sigma_r)=-e(\Sigma_r)$, i.e. $2e(\Sigma_r)=0$, for each even $r$.
+\begin{proof}[Sketch of a proof of the Obstruction Lemma \ref{lemma:o}] Let $H_G:=H_G^{(r-1)d}(X; \Z)$ be the {\it $G$-equivariant (=$G$-symmetric) cohomology group} w.r.t. the action of $G$ on $X$ and the multiplication-by-the-sign (of the permutation) action of $G$ on $\Z$.
+This group and the element $v(G)\in H_G$ are defined in a natural way by trying to construct a $G$-equivariant map $X\to S^{d(r-1)-1}_{\Sigma_r}$ by the skeleta of some $G$-invariant subdivision of $X$.
+For the details see~\cite{hu59, Sk15, Sk} in the non-equivariant setting, and \cite{Di} in the equivariant setting.\footnote{Alternatively, $H_G=H^{(r-1)d}((X\times E_G)/G;\Z)$, where $E_G$ is the complex in the Localization Theorem \ref{t:loc}.} Since $\dim X=(r-1)d$, we obtain (*).